srivatsanrr/EmbeddedSystemsProject/README.md

 # EmbeddedSystemsProject
 Project Repository for the Embedded Systems Course Spring 2022.
-Design of magic curtain (invisible cloak) using system verily
+Design of magic curtain (invisible cloak) using system verilog and c++ to deploy in Cyclone V FPGA.